Quantization Backdoors to Deep Learning Commercial Frameworks

 \section{Abstract}

-Currently, there is a burgeoning demand for deploying deep learning (DL) models on ubiquitous edge Internet of Things (IoT) devices attributed to their low latency and high privacy preservation.
-However, DL models are often large in size and require large-scale computation, which prevents them from being placed directly onto IoT devices, where resources are constrained and 32-bit floating-point (float-32) operations are unavailable.
+Due to their low latency and high privacy preservation, there is currently a burgeoning demand for deploying deep learning (DL) models on ubiquitous edge Internet of Things (IoT) devices.
+However, DL models are often large in size and require large-scale computation, which prevents them from being placed directly onto IoT devices, where resources are constrained, and 32-bit floating-point (float-32) operations are unavailable.
 Commercial framework (i.e., a set of toolkits) empowered model quantization is a pragmatic solution that enables DL deployment on mobile devices and embedded systems by effortlessly post-quantizing a large high-precision model (e.g., float-32) into a small low-precision model (e.g., int-8) while retaining the model inference accuracy.
 However, their usability might be threatened by security vulnerabilities.